vincentchachere/osticket-prereqs/README.md

 ***

-### 28.A ) Refresh the osTicket site in your browse observe the changes
+### 28.A ) Refresh the osTicket site in your browser and observe the changes

 - Open: `IIS` *as an Administrator*